enthdegree/enderscanner/README.md

 > What is the motivation for doing this?

-At the time of writing, most quality film scanning technology is some combination of proprietary, aging, thousands of dollars and awkward to use and set up.
+At the time of writing, most quality film scanning equipment is some combination of proprietary, aging, thousands of dollars and awkward to use and set up.
 It is possible the 3D printer approach can be refined into a viable alternative.

 My motivation: because you can. :)